NikNikovsky/web-monopoly-companion/README.md

 - No database required - file-based persistence
 - Security headers included for safety
 - Strict file system access controls in development
+- Both production and development modes serve the frontend from the built files in `public/`